 - any Clinical Trial of an Investigational Medicinal Product (CTIMP) led from UK with at least one other country participating

 - any CTIMP led from outside the UK which could be placed in any country and the UK is competing for participation (including any only taking place in the UK)

 - any phase I or phase I/II CTIMP in healthy volunteers or patients

-The following are not eligible for the pilot:
+The following are not eligible for fast-track ethics review: